Official Deal Tourist information number : 01304 369576

 - ‘Pistol’, Danny Boyle’s Sex Pistols biopic series

-- Louis Wain, starring Benedict Cumberbatch
+- The Electrical Life of Louis Wain, starring Benedict Cumberbatch

 - Liar, series 1 &2